 In 2015, she wrote Apple Music an open letter about their free trial payment policies.
 Apple changed course within 24 hours.
 One artist, one letter, industry-wide impact.

 The Eras Tour became an economic event.
 Federal Reserve Chairman Jerome Powell acknowledged it publicly: "Taylor Swift is having a meaningful economic impact."
-The tour affected tourism numbers and showed up in economic indicators for cities where she performed.
+The tour moved tourism numbers and showed up in economic indicators for every city where she performed.

 Most musicians think about albums.
 Swift thinks about leverage.